viamrobotics/docs/docs/services/data/capture-sync.md

 The data management service captures data from one or more {{< glossary_tooltip term_id="resource" text="resources" >}} locally, and syncs it to cloud storage when a connection to the cloud is available.
 You can configure which data you want to capture, as well as the capture rate and the sync frequency.

-Data capture is frequently used with cloud sync.
-However, if you want to manage your machine's captured data yourself, you can enable only data capture without cloud sync.

 Get started with a quickstart guide or keep reading for more details.

 {{< cards >}}